supreme-gg-gg/instagram-cli/README.md

 > [!TIP]
 > You can easily manage multiple accounts with Instagram CLI!
-> Your login for each account will be saved **locally** and you can switch between them or run a certain command with a specific account using the `--username` flag.
+> Your login for each account will be saved **locally** and you can switch between them using the `instagram-cli auth switch <username>` command or run a certain command with a specific account using the `--username` flag.

 ## Chat Commands